au-nlp/project-milestone-p2-group1/README.md

 ## Appendices and Artifacts
 -   **Model Weights & Datasets**: uploaded to [Google Drive](https://drive.google.com/drive/folders/1QABHakQ12phfQRyPg9b7-yrZjMOL3j6z?usp=drive_link) and [Kagglehub](https://www.kaggle.com/datasets/bjarkekarlsen/tldr-genz-completion).
 -   **Custom Metrics**: see `scripts/slang_score.py` for the implementation of the slang density penalty function used in our Style Fidelity score.
-The rest is in the `main.ipynb`
+The rest is in the `main.ipynb`.
 -   **Data Generation**: see notebook `data_generation.ipynb`.